COSSAS/SOARCA/docs/content/en/docs/core-components/executer.md

 {{% /alert %}}

 ### Parallel step executor
 The parallel executor will execute the parallel step.
-This wil be done in sequence to simplify implementation.
-As parallel steps must not be depended on each other sequential execution is possible.
+This will be done in sequence to simplify implementation.
+As parallel steps must not depend on each other, sequential execution is possible.
 Later this will be changed.